ITALIAN ZEPPOLE POTATO DONUTS ARE A STAPLE HOLIDAY TREAT ALL OVER THE WORLD

 - Zippuli

-Zeppole in Italy is a traditional fare that is served on Saint Joseph Day March 19 and during the Christmas and New Year’s Holidays.
+Zeppole in Italy is a traditional fare served on Saint Joseph’s Day, March 19, and during the Christmas and New Year’s Holidays.

-Last week when I posted my Thai Fish Cakes recipe which is also a great New Year’s finger food I mentioned our friends Marco and Christina and their famous Italian recipe for savory potato donuts.
+Last week, I asked our Italian friends Marco and Christina about getting some information about their famous Italian recipe for savory potato donuts.

-I turned their zeppole donut into my Zeppole Spudnut based around the same concept but adding personalized flavours.
+I turned their zeppole donut into my Zeppole Spudnut based on the same concept but adding personalized flavours.

-Since moving to Canada and being exposed to Tim Horton’s donuts I always wondered about how to make donuts.
+Since moving to Canada and being exposed to Tim Horton’s donuts, I have always wondered about how to make them.

-It can’t be that difficult and with the myriad of donut flavours available, you can’t go wrong with a homemade donut recipe.
+It can’t be that difficult, and with the myriad of donut flavors available, you can’t go wrong with a homemade donut recipe.

-Well when you bite into a Boston Cream Donut, for example, that is a yeast donut which is light and puffy.
+For example, when you bite into a Boston Cream Donut, a yeast donut is light and puffy.

-The textures are very different in the mouth and for me, they both appeal to my sweet desires.
+The textures in the mouth differ and appeal to my sweet desires.

-Every time we go to Marco and Christina’s house for dinner we know they will fill the table with Italian food dishes that simply amaze us.
+Every time we go to Marco and Christina’s house for dinner, we know they will fill the table with Italian food dishes that amaze us.

-When Christina and Marco introduced us to this incredibly odd mashed potato donut recipe we were surprised by the taste and texture.
+When Christina and Marco introduced us to this odd mashed potato donut recipe, we were surprised by the taste and texture.

 Their Italian Zeppole donut is crispy on the outside and light and chewy in the middle.